 You need a managing editor.

-Here’s our quick primer on the role of the modern managing editor.
+Wondering what a managing editor is?
+We’ve created a primer on the role of the modern managing editor.

 What Does a Managing Editor Do?

 The managing editor owns content at an organization.
 They are responsible for merging content with brand, and they have a knack for spotting a great story.

 Managing editors wear a lot of hats, and they do much more than write or edit.
 A managing editor is not “our writer.”
 They make complex business decisions, and they should be deeply involved in making sure all content initiatives are tied directly to business goals.